Micromastia and Surgery for Very Small Breasts

 Micromastia means abnormally small breasts.
 Other names include; breast aplasia, breast hypoplasia, underdeveloped breasts, and hypomastia.
 The female breasts usually start growing at puberty and continue increasing in size and changing in shape until the age of around 18.
 In many women, the growth is not sufficient, and they are said to have underdeveloped breasts.
 If one breast is smaller than the other one, you then have hypomastia with breast asymmetry.

-There’s no standard breast size so it’s a little tricky to define what breast size is considered small.
+There’s no standard breast size, as a result it’s hard to define what breast size ‘small’.
 To a woman with F-cup breasts, C-cup breasts are small.
 To one with C-cup breasts, A-cups are small.
 Ultimately, if you feel that you have small boobs that don’t fit your perceived body image, then you have small boobs.

 Learn more about Breast Development Problems and How They’re Treated.